 You should familiarise yourself with the StoredProcedureQuery Javadoc API.
-You would use the normal JDO API for specifying things like parameter values.
+Bear in mind that this extends the normal Query API, and so you set parameters using that.

 Now we can control things like parameters, and what is returned from the stored procedure query.
 Let's start by registering any parameters (IN, OUT, or INOUT) for our stored proc.
 In our example we use named parameters, but you can also use positional parameters.